| |

 -

-An approach to investing in stocks in which a stock's
+investing in stocks in which a stock's past performance

-past performance is mapped onto charts.
-These charts are
+is mapped onto charts.
+These charts are examined to find

 -